albertodev01/flutter_book_website/README.md

  - The `test` folder has some certificates that we **only** use for unit tests.
 Those `server.key` and `server.pem` files are **not** used in the production server.

-To see how we generate the pages and validate the HTML code, check the README file in `tool` folder.
+To see how we generate the pages and validate the HTML code, check the [README.md](https://github.com/albertodev01/flutter_book_website/blob/main/tool/README.md) in the `tool` folder.